DLinIoTedge/dltrainBook/Tool-Set/gpu/Readme.md

        |---------------|------- |-------- |-------|--------|--------|--------|------------------------ |
        |GPU activities:|100.00% | 7.0370  |    1  |7.0370ms|7.0370ms|7.0370ms|add(int, float*, float*) |

+   Notr : nvprof might  have issues in some jetson xavier NX devices ( wlong with Jetpack ).
+   Following might help to over come challenges in using nvprof

+   	sudo /usr/local/cuda/bin/nvprof ./<your excutable file name>

+   For example

+	sudo /usr/local/cuda/bin/nvprof ./add

   ## 3.2.2  addT
   Kernel function addT is used to perform vector addition in gpu.  <br>
   addT<<<2, 32>>>(N, x, y);  is using 2 blocks and blockSize is 32 threads   <br>